 On your arrival, you will park in a courtyard, surrounded by cloisters where the pilgrims once stayed.
 Looking towards the sea, you will see the bell tower of the church. here you will find some icons, and normally some nuns or a retired priest acting as caretakers.
 Further down the slope you will reach the oldest part of the monastery and the holy well.

 On two days of the year, the monastery becomes very busy; August the 15th (Assumption Day), and the 30th November, which is St Andrew's saints day.
 (Andrew is not only the patron saint of Scotland, but of Greece, Cyprus and Russia.)

-Although the monastery has fallen into a certain state of disrepair in recent years, UN funding is in place to pay for refurbishment, along with the Hala Sultan Tekke near Larnaca, and work should be starting towards the end of 2009.
+Although the monastery had fallen into a certain state of disrepair in recent years, UN funding is in place to pay for refurbishment, along with the Hala Sultan Tekke near Larnaca.

 Renovation work should have started in 2009.
 However disputes over who should do the work, and who should oversee the work delayed things, and a start was not made till September 2014.
 The work was undertaken by two construction companies, one Greek Cypriot and one Turkish Cypriot.
 The work was overseen by the Church of Cyprus and the Turkish Cypriot Efkaf administration.

 The first phase concerned the restoration of the main church and the building of a new north arcade.
 On November 30th, St Andrew's day, the completed first phase was handed back to the Church of Cyprus, and a service was held.

 There is still some way to go.
 Phase two starts in 2017 and will see the chapel and the fountain close to the shore renovated.
 Phase three will see the restoration of the buildings to the north of the church, and the final will involve the completion of external works below the main road, and landscaping.

 See the location on Google maps.

 Return to Dipkarpaz index.